Grass and verges

 1. Grass cutting

-We are committed to maintaining highway grass verges across Stockport.
-These are cut for amenity and road safety purposes and to maintain visibility at junctions for road users.
+We're committed to maintaining highway grass verges across Stockport.
+They're cut to keep the verges tidy, for road safety purposes and to maintain visibility at junctions for road users.

 As grass growth slows down at the end of the growing season we may move to a longer cycle.
-This will allow us to deploy the grounds maintenance teams elsewhere within their area of work.
-For example, to undertake other activity such as tidying up shrub beds.
+This will allow us to send out our grounds maintenance teams elsewhere within their area of work.
+For example, to tidy up shrub beds.

-We don't collect cuttings as this is very costly.
-Box mowing (collecting the cuttings) is usually only carried out on ornamental areas.
+We do not collect cuttings as this is very costly.
+Box mowing and collecting the cuttings is usually only carried out on ornamental areas.

 Over the last few years, we've taken the decision to allow some grassed areas in Borough to grow naturally.
 The process of re-wilding areas creates new habitats and improves the biodiversity of an area.
 These areas are managed differently and will usually be cut once a year.